 Preventing Violence, Changing Behaviour

-In this ten-week program, we work with participants in a group environment to address violent behaviour.
+In this twelve-week program, we work with participants in a group environment to address violent behaviour.
 By using cognitive-behavioural techniques, participants learn how to make lasting changes.
 The program stresses accountability and responsibility.
 It is more than anger management, focusing on the bigger picture.

 We give top priority to the safety of partners, children and other members of a participant's family at all times.
 Services supporting partners and children help us assess whether changes in your behaviour and relationships are helping them feel safer.
 Consequently risk assessment will be an ongoing process.

 These programs are available to men and others living in the ACT and region who have used violence or are at serious risk of using violence, particularly within intimate partner and family relationships.
 However people having similar problems in other settings (e.g. workplace, social environments) are equally eligible for support.

 Men and others can enter our Violence Prevention programs through one of three pathways:

 - Court order or recommendation